-(Right below: A century later, the area, little changed from those far-off days, of the Newfoundland positions at Suvla, and where the 1st Battalion was to serve during the autumn of 1915 - photograph from 2011)
+(Right: A century later, the area, little changed from those faroff days, of the Newfoundland positions at Suvla, and where the 1st Battalion was to serve during the fall of 1915 - photograph from 2011)

-Not only in the area where the Newfoundland Battalion was to serve but, even since the very first days of the operation in April of 1915, the entire Gallipoli Campaign, including the operation at Suvla Bay, would prove to be little more than a debacle: Flies, dust, disease, the frost-bite and the floods and of course the casualties inflicted by an enemy who was to fight a great deal better than the British High Command had ever anticipated - were eventually to overwhelm the Britishled forces and those of the French, and it would finally be decided to abandon not only Suvla Bay but the entire Gallipoli venture.
+Not only in the area where the Newfoundland Battalion was to serve but, even since the very first days of the operation in April of 1915, the entire Gallipoli Campaign, including the operation at Suvla Bay, would prove to be little more than a debacle:

+Flies, dust, disease, the frost-bite and the floods - and of course the casualties inflicted by an enemy who was to fight a great deal better than the British High Command had ever anticipated - were eventually to overwhelm the British-led forces and those of the French, and it would finally be decided to abandon not only Suvla Bay but the entire Gallipoli venture.

-(Right below: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from the Provincial Archives)
+(Right: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from the Provincial Archives)

 Many of the commanders chosen were second-rate, had been brought out of retirement, and had little idea of how to fight - let alone of how to win.
-One of the generals at Suvla, apparently, had handed in his resignation during the Campaign and had just gone home.
+One of the generals at Suvla Bay, apparently, had handed in his resignation during the Campaign and had just gone home.

 November 26 had seen the nadir of the Newfoundland Battalion's fortunes during the Gallipoli Campaign.
-A freak rain-, snow- and icestorm had struck the Suvla Bay area on that day and the subsequent floods had wreaked havoc amongst the forces of both sides.
+A freak rain-, snow- and ice-storm had struck the Suvla Bay area on that day and the subsequent floods had wreaked havoc amongst the forces of both sides.
 For several days, survival from the wrath of Nature rather than from that of the enemy was to be the priority.

 There were to be many casualties in both camps, some of them, surprised by the sudden inundation of their positions, fatalities who had drowned in their trenches - although no Newfoundlanders were to be among that number.
-Numerous were those afflicted by trench-foot and by frost-bite but the end of the Gallipoli Campaign was already in sight.
+Numerous had been those afflicted by trench-foot and by frost-bite but the end of the Gallipoli Campaign had already been in sight.
+After the storm, the Newfoundlanders were to remain stationed at Suvla Bay for only a further twenty-five days.

-After the storm, the Newfoundlander were to remain stationed at Suvla Bay for only a further twenty-five days, by which time they would have served there for exactly three months to the day.
+By that time they were to have served there for exactly three months to the day.